-Oakland, like so many other big cities, is hampered at every turn by its ties with Wall Street, yet no existing non-Wall-Street bank can handle the size of the city’s budget.
+Oakland, like so many other big cities, spends almost as much money managing its money as it does using its money, yet no existing affordable bank can handle the size of the city’s budget.

 Applications for the feasibility study were submitted on February 24.
 One was submitted by friends of Friends of the Public Bank of Oakland, and we now know there was one other.
 The City Administrator will report back to the Finance Committee on April 25 with her office’s recommendations for who to choose.
 We want it to be sooner (does it really take two months to decide between two 15-page applications?).